JamesGattera/CPP/README.md

 # CPP
-Loose projects in ESP_IDF, did i make a mistake with CP before C ?
+Loose projects in ESP_IDF, did i make a mistake with CPP before C ?